9th Sunday in the Season of Pentecost

 THE PRAYERS OF THE PEOPLE

 Let us pray for ourselves and each other, and for those that we do not know, but who you know, God.

 We continue to pray for those whose lives have been changed by Covid.
 For those giving vaccinations, and for those still researching the variants.

-We pray for those who face anxiety and stress working in “essential” jobs with greater exposure to infection.
-We pray for an end of lock downs and restrictions.
+We pray for those who face anxiety and stress working in “essential”

 In the diocesan cycle of prayer,